rallpphh/Module-4_Smart-Contract-Management---ETH-AVAX/README.md

 # RalphGamingToken Contract

 # Overview
-DegenGamingToken is a Solidity smart contract based on the ERC20 standard and utilizes the Ownable contract from OpenZeppelin for access control.
+RalphGamingToken is a Solidity smart contract based on the ERC20 standard and utilizes the Ownable contract from OpenZeppelin for access control.
 It allows users to manage and redeem tokens for games and also includes functionality for minting, transferring, and burning tokens.

 # Functions
 - totalSupply: Returns the total supply of tokens.